cardinalby/schedule-job-action/README.md

 Optional, pass a string to `DELAYED_JOB_PAYLOAD` env variable in delayed workflow file.

 * `copyEnvVariables`<br>
-Names of env variables that should be set in `env` section of scheduled workflow jobs.
+Names of env variables (whitespace separated) that should be set in `env` section of scheduled workflow jobs.
 Values will be given from env variables of the step where this action called. <br>
 **Be aware!** Do not expose variables with secret values.